 Predictably, the architectural press panned the building.
 Ada Louise Huxtable was among the most devastating, likening the columns at the base to “lollipops” – thereby coining its popular nickname: “The Lollipop Building.”
 After Huntington Hartford ran out of money, the building went through various owners, ending up with the City of New York.
 The long, sad, unsuccessful nine-year saga to get this remarkable building landmarked has been meticulously documented in a time line prepared by the New York Preservation Archive Project.

 The salient point is that the fight to save 2 Columbus Circle was led by the preservation community, not the architectural community.
 With the notable exception of Robert A.M.
 Stern, the same architects who are screaming about the Folk Art Museum building did not lift a finger to save Stone’s creation.
-The result of that disdain is shown in the last image.

 These two case histories illustrate the architectural caste system at work.
 Brahmins on top of the architectural hierarchy are heavily invested in the theory that Modernism is superior – morally and aesthetically – to Traditionalism.
 When this theoretical supremacy is challenged, the establishment lets loose an avalanche of rhetoric, sophistry and archibabble to defend Modernism’s privileged status.
 But because he had been excommunicated from architecture’s inner circle, no such effort was expended to defend the legacy of Edward Durell Stone.